An Economic Evaluation of ‘Sheds for Life’: A Community-Based Men’s Health Initiative for Men’s Sheds in Ireland

 The toolkit can also be a useful reference point for agencies supporting Sheds and at the back of the toolkit, there is a list of useful sources of information and support.

-The toolkit is also available in the SMSA online resource library for individual members to access at any time.
+The toolkit is also available in the SMSA online resource library for Shed members to access at any time.

 The Men’s Sheds toolkit was written by Dr Danielle Kelly and Professor Artur Steiner, Yunus Centre for Social Business and Health of Glasgow Caledonian University.
 The SMSA is delighted to be involved in developing this guide for Sheds as part of this four-year partnership project.